tfinnerty02/pset-6/README.md

 * the amount must not cause the destination account balance to exceed the field maximum
 * the amount must be less than or equal to account balance

+### Data Persistence

+Account changes (i.e., creating new accounts, or depositing, withdrawing, or transfering funds) must persist between:
+* separate logins
+* application shutdowns and startups

+The file reading and writing to achieve this is already done for you in the `Bank` class.
+You just need to connect my code to yours to make it work together. **Do not change** the code provided for you in the `Bank.java` file.

 ## Deadline

 Please read very carefully.
 Historically, most students lose points on problem sets for simply failing to read the instructions and requirements.